Antarctic Marine Life and Adaptations

 In recent years, spider crabs have been found in several locations around Antarctica, which has led to warnings of how an "invasion" could place much of the Antarctic marine fauna in danger as this "new" predator is now able to return to Antarctica now that sea temperatures were rising as a result of global warming.
 Further studies however have indicated that these spider crabs were always present and have simply only just been discovered, they are survivors rather than invaders.

-Fish - The Antarctic Convergence formed a barrier to shallow living fish, though less so to those of the deep sea.
+The Antarctic Convergence formed a barrier to shallow living fish, though less so to those of the deep sea.
 About 25% of deep sea fish species in Antarctica are natives found no-where else compared to about 85% of coastal species, in particular the pelagic fish fauna (those that live their lives swimming in the water column rather than in association with the sea bottom, rocks etc.) are very species poor in Antarctica.
 There are no sharks or rays in Antarctica.

-Most of the approx. 100 of these coastal species belong to a group called the Nototheniodei (Notothenids or Antarctic Cod).
+Most of the approximately 100 species of these coastal fish belong to a group called the Nototheniodei (Notothenids or Antarctic Cod).
 The adaptive radiation within a marine fish group as shown by the Notothenids is a very rare example and they dominate much of the Antarctic fish ecology.
 What allowed the divergence of this group rather than others was the development of protein anti-freezes in their blood allowing them to survive where other fish species and groups died out.
 In evolutionary terms, gaining an advantage and running with it.

 The result - Notothenids do not have powerful jaws and along with the lack of decapods this means that there aren't any hard shell crushing predators in Antarctica.
 The Antarctic ecosystem has been described as resembling that during the Paleozoic (350 million years ago) in the rest of the earth's oceans where the top predators are ribbon worms, starfish and sea-spiders.
 Antarctic invertebrates tend not to be very well protected by external armour in the way that invertebrates are elsewhere in the world as they simply don't need it as there aren't really any threats to them.